Blogs

 On the other hand, BCom provides in-depth knowledge about the field and prepares students to choose a variety of career paths related to the field.

-When eligibilities are considered, BBA can be easier to get admission to, as students from almost all streams are allowed to take admission to the course.
+When eligibility criteria are considered, BBA can be easier to get admission to, as students from almost all streams are allowed to take admission to the course.

-Getting admission to a BCom (Hons) program can be difficult as the universities can have stricter eligibility criteria.
+Getting admission to a BCom (Hons) programme can be difficult as the universities can have stricter eligibility criteria.

 Final Thoughts

-However, as seen from the comparisons. a student can choose BCom if they are interested in Mathematics and willing to learn the nitty-gritty of accountancy, economics and other related subjects that are needed to run an organization.
+However, as seen from the comparisons.
+A student can choose BCom if they are interested in Mathematics and willing to learn the nitty-gritty of accountancy, economics and other related subjects that are needed to run an organisation.

 On the other hand, a student pursuing BBA may find it easier to pursue an MBA degree and enter the management profession equipped with the necessary skills they develop during their undergraduate and postgraduate courses.